safetyAI/ChatSafetyAI/azure_MRE_commands_client.md

 ```

 #### 8) Create Search Service
-If a pipeline is used to create and assign roles to the Search Service, the script `configure_azure_search_enterprise.sh` should be used below (location argument not needed).
+If a pipeline is used to create and assign roles to the Search Service, the script `configure_azure_search_enterprise.sh` should be used below (location argument not needed), and that README should be followed for detailed instructions: https://github.com/safetyAI/ChatSafetyAI/blob/main/configure_azure_search_enterprise_README.md

 ```bash
 # 1. Make the script executable